Paul Gorguloff: Ideology

 Gorguloff followed an esoteric set of beliefs revolving around an idealized version of the ancient Scythian culture of the steppes, agrarianism, and ultranationalism.
 Most knowledge of Gorguloff's ideology stems from his writings when he was in Paris.
 One of these writings, The National Peasant's, outlines his ideal system of government for Russia: a totalitarian rule under a hyper-militarized Green party.
 This state would be led by a "green dictator", similar to the Nazi concept of the Führerprinzip.
-Gorguloff was an emphatic supporter of fascism.
-His last book, which police found when arresting him, was entitled “Memoirs of Dr. Pavel Gorgulov, Supreme Chairman of the Political Party of Russian Fascists, Who Killed the President of the Republic”.
-Gorgulov was an outspoken Russian Supremacist, and believed that all non-Russians and non-orthodox Christians, especially Jews, should not be citizens.
+Gorguloff was an emphatic supporter of fascism, and his ideological beliefs are considered an early form of what is known in the modern era as eco-fascism.
+His last book, which police found when arresting him, was entitled Memoirs of Dr. Pavel Gorgulov, Supreme Chairman of the Political Party of Russian Fascists, Who Killed the President of the Republic.
+Gorgulov was an outspoken Russian supremacist, and believed that all non-Russians and those who didn't adhere to Russian Orthodoxy, especially Jews, should not be citizens.
 To this end, Gorguloff was a firm believer in the Judeo-Bolshevik conspiracy theory.
-Despite his fervent anti-socialism, Gorguloff despised both monarchism and Free-Market capitalism, which he viewed as anti-peasant.
+Despite his fervent anti-socialism, he despised both monarchism and Free-Market capitalism, which he viewed as anti-peasant.
 In much of his poetry, he reminisces about the "wild" and "barbarian" Russia, which he believes to be the successor of Scythian civilization.
 Gorguloff believed it was Russia's duty as the torch bearer of "primitive spirituality" to defeat western civilization, which he saw as decadent and modern, as opposed to Russia's traditional and agrarian nature.

 Assassination of Paul Doumer

+Shooting

-On May 6, 1932, a book fair was being held at the Hôtel Salomon de Rothschild in Paris, and the President of France, Paul Doumer, was present.
+On 6 May 1932, a book fair was being held at the Hôtel Salomon de Rothschild in Paris, and the President of France, Paul Doumer, was present.